Learn step-by-step how to write a Common App Essay to get into your dream college

 With all this free-written raw material in hand, it’s time to choose the right topic.
 What notes should your essay hit?
-Here are some characteristics that a good essay topic contains:
+Here are some characteristics that a good Common App Essay topic contains:

 1. Anecdote and specificity.
 As you saw in the prompts above, we’re big advocates of beginning with a particular story or anecdote.
 This is NOT the only way to start an essay, but it’s a classic one.
 Journalists call this a “lede”—it’s a hook that brings the reader into a wider topic.
 Your essay will always go beyond the anecdote, but an anecdote offers a reader an easy, smooth way into your personal statement.